aptos-labs/aptos-core/aptos-move/framework/aptos-stdlib/doc/smart_vector.md

 ## Function `remove`

-Remove the element at index i in the vector v and return the owned value that was previously stored at i in v.
+Remove the T at index i in the vector v and return the owned value that was previously stored at i in v.
-All elements occurring at indices greater than i will be shifted down by 1.
+All Ts occurring at indices greater than i will be shifted down by 1.
 Will abort if i is out of bounds.
 Disclaimer: This function may be costly.
 Use it at your own discretion.